Privacy Policy

 We currently do not use marketing cookies.
 If this changes, we will update our cookie banner and request your explicit consent in accordance with applicable laws.

-You can manage your preferences in our cookie consent banner at any time.
+You can manage your preferences in our cookie consent banner at any time or visit our Cookie Settings page to view and change your preferences.
 We use a Consent Management Platform (CMP) to ensure that data collection complies with applicable data protection laws, including ePrivacy and GDPR.

 10. Security Measures